ABAFOR-AMALACHUKWU/portfolio/README.md

 * **Creativity:** I combine technical development with a strong visual sense to create interfaces that are functional without losing their design quality.

 * **Continuous Learning:** I actively continue developing my frontend skills and keeping up with technologies and practices that improve the quality of my work.

+# MY PROJECTS

+## CASE STUDY 1 - OGWUGO ADMIN DASHBOARD: ORDER AND DELIVERY MANAGEMENT

+**Tech Stack:** React JS, Redux JS, Postman, UX/UI Design

+### BUSINESS PROBLEM

+Ogwugo was handling a growing number of orders through its online store and needed a centralized interface that could help employees and management manage orders and delivery activities more effectively.

+### SOLUTION

+I worked on the Ogwugo Admin Dashboard, an administrative interface designed to give the business better control over its order and delivery operations.

+The dashboard allows employees to manage incoming orders, create orders, assign orders to available riders and monitor delivery activities.

+### KEY FEATURES

+* Order management and monitoring
+* Employee-created orders
+* Rider assignment
+* Delivery activity management
+* Centralized administrative interface
+* Responsive user interface

+### DEVELOPMENT APPROACH

+I used React JS and Redux JS to build the frontend application and manage application state.
+Postman was used during API-related development and testing, while UX/UI principles guided the interface design.

+### BUSINESS IMPACT

+The dashboard provided Ogwugo with a centralized frontend interface for managing order and delivery operations, giving employees and management a clearer way to monitor activities as order volume increased.